Check these insurances when doing international business

 Banks and insurers sometimes do not offer insurance against customers who do not pay.
 For instance, if large amounts are involved.
 Or for projects with a long lead time.
 Then check out the Dutch government's export credit insurance.
 If you do international business, the government will compensate your losses.
 There are conditions attached to this insurance.
 For example, you must have a business in the Netherlands.

 For some countries, you will always need an A1 certificate.
 For example, if you normally work in the Netherlands and are temporarily doing construction work in Germany.
-If the construction site is inspected, without an A1 certificate you risk a fine from the German labour inspectorate.
+If the construction site is inspected and you do not have an A1 certificate, you risk a fine from the German labour inspectorate.

 Maybe you make a mistake during your work.
 Or one of your employees does.
 If so, your business will be responsible for any resulting damage.
 Think of giving the wrong advice.
-Or making a wrong design for a foreign client.
-Your customer or client suffered financial damage as a result.
-This damage is not covered by your business liability insurance.
+Or making a wrong design.
+Your foreign customer or client suffered financial damage as a result.
+This damage is not covered by your business liability insurance (AVB).
 You cover it with professional indemnity insurance (BAV).

-For some professional groups, public liability insurance is compulsory.
-For example, for financial advisers, architects and accountants.
+For some professional groups, professional indemnity insurance is compulsory.
+For example, for financial advisers, architects, and accountants.
 If you advise other businesses or deliver parts in large projects, a BAV is useful.

 Sometimes you may have problems with foreign customers or suppliers.
 For example, because you are not satisfied with the quality of the products.
 Your supplier does demand payment.
 Business legal expenses insurance insures you against the costs of legal assistance.
-Think of costs for legal advice.
-And litigation, court or lawyer's fees.
+Think of costs for legal advice, a lawyer, or litigation.
 This insurance only covers social assistance and not the amount of damages.
 You can claim damages through your business liability insurance.

 Note: Most insurance companies do not insure disputes with foreign parties as standard.